-All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard150F to the need to prevent people from being drawn into terrorism".151F This duty is known as the Prevent duty.
+All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard.5 to the need to prevent people from being drawn into terrorism"..6 This duty is known as the Prevent duty.

-Under duties imposed within the Prevent Duty Guidance 2023 as part of the Counter-Terrorism and Security Act 2015, Windmill Hill Primary School will ensure that situations are suitably risk assessed, that they will work in partnership with other agencies, that all staff are suitably trained and have completed the Home Office's Prevent Training and that IT policies will ensure that children and young people are safe from terrorist and extremist material when accessing the internet in school.
+Under duties imposed within the Prevent Duty Guidance 2023 as part of the Counter-Terrorism and Security Act 2015, Windmill Hill Primary will ensure that situations are suitably risk assessed, that they will work in partnership with other agencies, that all staff are suitably trained and have completed the Home Office's Prevent Training and that IT policies will ensure that children and young people are safe from terrorist and extremist material when accessing the internet in school.

 The designated safeguarding lead (or a deputy) should consider if it would be appropriate to share any information with the new school or college in advance of a child leaving in relation to safeguarding concerns linked to Prevent.

-The School Lead (Single Point for Contact) for Prevent is Paula Newman (Head teacher) Email: head.windmillhill@haltonlearning.net https://www.cheshire.police.uk/advice/advice-and-information/t/prevent/prevent/
+The School Lead (Single Point for Contact) for Prevent is Name, role & contact details.